DJAceAttorney/Data_Structures_Projects/README.md

 # Treaps (Binary Trees)
 Constructed and used binary search trees and wrote a tree rebalancing algorithm (single rotations).
 The tree had to keep the Max-Heap Property throughout the entire program.

+# Skew Heaps
+Implemented a skew heap and gained additional experience constructing and using binary trees.
+Also learned how to use function pointers and tagged unions.
+The skew heap used contains both strings and integers using the tagged union construction.